Anti-discrimination law: International law

+Definition of discrimination

+Human rights treaties define discrimination differently.

+The International Covenant on Civil and Political Rights (ICCPR) does not define discrimination.
+The UN Human Rights Committee has create its own definition, drawing on the definitions in Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) and the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD).
+Discrimination is defined as "distinction, exclusion, restriction or preference" on any ground or status that can impair a person's enjoyment of freedoms on "equal footing".
+Enjoying rights on equal footing does not imply identical treatment every time.

+The International Covenant on Economic, Social and Cultural Rights (ICESCR) explicitly defines discrimination as differential treatment based on certain grounds, including harassment and incitement to discriminate.
+The discrimination could be direct, where there is intention to discriminate, or indirect, where the treatment appears neutral on the outset but has disproportionate impact on a protected group.

 History of anti-discrimination legislation

 Australia

 The Racial Discrimination Act 1975 was the first major anti-discrimination legislation passed in Australia, aimed at prohibiting discrimination based on race, ethnicity, or national origin.
 Jurisdictions within Australia moved shortly after to prohibit discrimination on the basis of sex, through acts including the Equal Opportunity Act 1977 and the Anti-Discrimination Act 1977.
 The Australian parliament expanded these protections with the Sex Discrimination Act 1984 (SDA) to cover all Australians and provide protections based on sex, relationship status, and pregnancy.
 Additionally, the SDA has been expanded to include gender identity and intersex status as protected groups.
 Discrimination based on disability status is also prohibited by the Disability Discrimination Act 1992.

 Belgium

 The first Belgian anti-discrimination law of 25 February 2003 was annulled by the Belgian Constitutional Court.
 The Court ruled that the law was discriminative since its scope did not include discrimination on the basis of a political opinion or language and thus violated the articles 10-11 of the Belgian Constitution, instituting the principle of equality before law.

 A new law came into force on the 9th of June 2007.
 This law prohibits any use of direct or indirect discrimination on the basis of age, sexual preference, marital status, birth, wealth, religion or belief, political or syndical opinion, language, current or future state of health, disability, physical or genetical property or social origin.